Medical Properties Trust (MPT) and The Competition Financial Comparison

 Dividends

-This table compares Medical Properties Trust and its peers revenue, earnings per share and valuation.
+This table compares Medical Properties Trust and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue